Polonia Bydgoszcz: History

-The newly established Militia Sports Club Polonia Bydgoszcz took over Gwardia’s hues (red - white - blue), to commemorate the colors of the French Revolution, and to symbolize the new, Communist regime of Poland.
+The newly established Militia Sports Club Polonia Bydgoszcz took over Gwardia’s hues (red - white - blue), to commemorate the colours of the French Revolution, and to symbolize the new, Communist regime of Poland.
 In 1962, the name of the club was changed into Bydgoszcz Sports Club (BKS) Polonia, to be changed into Guards Sports Club (GKS) Polonia in 1974.
 Finally, in 1990, the name Bydgoszcz Sports Club Polonia was returned.

 In the late 1980s, GKS Polonia had over 1500 members, including 700 athletes.
 In 1990, the police authority (former Milicja Obywatelska) withdrew its financial support of the club.
 As a result, the club was supported by the city government.
 In 1992, the football team was closed to return in 1994, and the ice hockey department was separated from the organization.
-In the same year, the speedway team of Polonia won Polish Championship.
+In the same year, the speedway team of Polonia won its third Polish Championship.

 By the late 1990s, Polonia had returned to its former glory.
-Speedway team, with Tomasz Gollob, was three times Polish champion (1998, 2000, 2002), table tennis team was among the best in the country, and football team won promotion to the third level.
+Speedway team, with Tomasz Gollob, was four times Polish champion (1997, 1998, 2000, 2002), table tennis team was among the best in the country, and football team won promotion to the third level.

 In 2003, local authorities dissolved Polonia Bydgoszcz.
 The departments of the former organization created their own teams, such as Zuzlowy Klub Sportowy (Speedway Sports Club) Polonia, and the traditions of BKS Polonia are continued by the football team, called Klub Pilkarski (Football Club) Polonia.